History of our Centre: Golden Grove

 In 1906 the large 3-storey addition was built at the rear of the original house and was built at a cost of £1,900.
 It was used for a Commercial Intermediate High School and Music School conducted by the Sisters of Mercy.
 It also provided accommodation for the Sisters.

 The property was purchased by the St Andrew’s Cathedral Healing Ministry in 1985.
 It was the culmination of many years of searching and prayer by the congregation of the St Andrew’s Cathedral Healing Service.

 The name ‘Golden Grove’ was chosen as it linked in with the suburbs former name, but also because the ship carried to Australia its first chaplain (a picture of the ship is on the wall in the Blue room).
 Richard Johnson, his wife and servant arrived in the colony of New South Wales on this ship.
 It was decided that it was an appropriate name for the Healing Ministry Centre.

 The Centre is the venue for residential guests—there is accommodation for 38 guests and there is ground floor accommodation in a courtyard cottage—the Kay Chandler Cottage.

-The Centre is used for prayer groups, Bible Study groups and a wide ministry including workshops focusing on training people in praying, supporting, encouraging people who are sick or hurting, Cancer and Chronic Illness days, Inner Healing and Wholeness weekends and a monthly Christian Depression Support Group.
-The Auditorium is used for these activities and with a PA system seats 120 people.
+The Centre is used for prayer groups, Bible Study groups and a wide ministry including workshops focusing on training people in praying, supporting, encouraging people who are sick or hurting.
+The Auditorium is used for the workshops and conferences.
+The auditorium has a PA system and seats 120 people.
 Many Church groups and Christian organisations use the Centre for conferences and the Centre’s proximity to the Airport and City Centre make it an ideal place for a residential stay.

 The Healing Ministry is constantly thankful for the graciousness of God in providing for the Centre and the many answers to prayer from the original purchase to the present day.
 Praise God!